Postgraduate Certificate in Specialist Teaching

 The course of study for the PGCertSpecTchg comprises of courses equivalent to 60 points.

-It can be studied in a minimum of 12 months part-time or up to two years part-time.
+It can be studied in a minimum of 1 year part-time, or up to 2 years part-time.

 One optional course from: